Learn how to make a little girl swing tunic with this sewing tutorial. It’s the perfect summer project and uses lots of bias tape!

 - 1 button

 1. Gather your supplies.

 2. Rip the edge of one edge of your fabric about 1″ in to get a straight edge.
 Measure up 15″ and rip again.

 3. Find the center of the fabric and fold both selvages in to meet at the center line.

 4. Cut out where the sleeve will go.
 Line up the top with the top edge and the fold with the fold.

 5. You will have two U-shaped cutouts from the top edge of the fabric in between the center line and the selvages.

 6. Cut two sleeves on the fold from the remaining fabric.
-(I changed the shape after cutting this out, so your piece looks a little different.)
+The shape can be similar to what I cut out below.

 7. Sew the selvages together at 1/4″ stopping 5″ from the top.
 Iron the seam open and iron the 5″ open just like the seam.